c-smile/sciter-js-sdk/docs/md/behaviors/behavior-plaintext.md

 # behavior: plaintext

-Multiline editting behavior that is optimized to handle relatively large (thousands of lines) texts.
+Multiline editing behavior that is optimized to handle relatively large (thousands of lines) texts.

 ## Elements